Gilgamesh flood myth

+The Gilgamesh flood myth is a partial narrative of the Gilgamesh Epic.
+It is one of three Mesopotamian flood myths alongside the one included in the Eridu Genesis, and an episode from the Atra-Hasis Epic.

-The Gilgamesh flood myth is a flood myth in the Epic of Gilgamesh.
-Many scholars believe that the flood myth was added to Tablet XI in the "standard version" of the Gilgamesh Epic by an editor who used the flood story from the Epic of Atrahasis.
+Many scholars believe that the Gilgamesh flood myth was added to Tablet XI in the "standard version" of the Gilgamesh Epic by an editor who used the flood story, which is described in the Epic of Atra-Hasis.
 A short reference to the flood myth is also present in the much older Sumerian Gilgamesh poems, from which the later Babylonian versions drew much of their inspiration and subject matter.

 History

 Gilgamesh's supposed historical reign is believed to have been approximately 2700 BC, shortly before the earliest known written stories.
 The discovery of artifacts associated with Aga and Enmebaragesi of Kish, two other kings named in the stories, has lent credibility to the historical existence of Gilgamesh.

 The earliest Sumerian Gilgamesh poems date from as early as the Third dynasty of Ur (2100–2000 BC).
 One of these poems mentions Gilgamesh’s journey to meet the flood hero, as well as a short version of the flood story.
 The earliest Akkadian versions of the unified epic are dated to ca. 2000–1500 BC.
 Due to the fragmentary nature of these Old Babylonian versions, it is unclear whether they included an expanded account of the flood myth; although one fragment definitely includes the story of Gilgamesh's journey to meet Utnapishtim.
 The "standard" Akkadian version included a long version of the story and was edited by Sin-liqe-unninni, who lived sometime between 1300 and 1000 BC.